ncsa/Swift-T-Variant-Calling/README.md

 Example, `BWAMEMPARAMS=-k 32 -I 300,30`

 Note: There is no space between the '=' character and your parameters
-Note: Do not set the thread count, as this flag is taken care of by the workflow itself
+Note: Do not set the thread count or paired/single-ended flags, as they are taken care of by the workflow itself

 **`CHRNAMES`**